How to build an IT resiliency plan for your business

 Preparing for a technology failure after a disaster or cybersecurity attack

-Companies should take a risk management approach in preparing for a technology failure.
-An IT resiliency plan should address cybersecurity and business continuity needs, incident response plans, and disaster recovery procedures.
+Companies should take a risk management approach in preparing for a technology and facility failure.
+An organization’s resiliency strategy should address cybersecurity and business continuity needs, incident response plans, and disaster recovery procedures.
+The National Institute of Standards and Technology (NIST) developed a framework for protecting critical infrastructure against weather-related threats and cybersecurity risks, which includes the following pillars§:

 1. Identify